Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

   > [Info] If you select an ETL attribute set mapping in the drop-down list, all matching attribute mappings are applied to the new ETL attribute set mapping.

 7. Click the [SAVE] button in the bottom right corner.
-  The new attribute set mapping is saved and displayed in the list of attribute set mappings.
+  The new attribute set mapping has been saved and is displayed in the list of attribute set mappings.
 The *Create ETL attribute set mapping* window is closed.